 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Pennsylvania is an excellent place to rockhound for minerals, crystals, and even some beautiful rocks and fossils.
 It is a state where coal is present in abundance, and it was the first place where an oil well was struck.
-Filled with caves, a rich animal and plant history, Pennsylvania is also known as the Keystone State.
+Filled with caves, and a rich animal and plant history, Pennsylvania is also known as the Keystone State.

 The best places to rockhound in Pennsylvania include York, Lancaster, Chester, or Lebanon counties, and its southern parts are filled with petrified wood.
 You can find here specimens of geodes, rutile, pyromorphite, azurite, garnet, eastonite, kyanite, amethyst, pyrite, gold, calcite, obsidian, and more.